 What is a sprain ligament?

-A sprained ligament is an injury that occurs when a ligament, which is a band of tissue that connects bones and helps to stabilize a joint, is stretched or torn.
-Ligament sprains are common injuries that can occur in any joint, but they are most commonly seen in the ankles, wrists, and knees.
+A sprain ligament is a type of injury that occurs when a ligament, the connective tissue that connects bones together at a joint, is stretched or torn.
+Sprains are common injuries that can occur in any joint, but they are most often seen in the ankle, knee, and wrist.

 Back to blog